meteor/meteor/content/blaze.md

 });
 ```

-Note that to get the keyword arguments, you need to read them off the `hash` property of the final argument to the helper.
-This is a little awkward, so in general it's usually easier not to use them.
+Note that using keyword arguments to helpers is a little awkward, so in general it's usually easier to avoid them.
+This feature was included for historical reasons to match the way keyword arguments work in Handlebars.

 You can also pass the output of a helper to a template inclusion or other helper.
-To do so, use brackets to show precedence:
+To do so, use parentheses to show precedence:

 ```html
 {{> todosItem (todoArgs todo)}}